LiScI-Lab/SOM.jl/docs/src/index.md

 <https://github.com/andreasdominik/SOM.jl>

-Common installation problems arise from a known incompatibility between matplotlib and Julia.
-If the error message contains a line compareble to:
+Common installation problems arise from a known incompatibility between Matplotlib and Julia.
+If the error message contains a line comparable to:

 ```
 ...